-This page contains a detailed description of Step 4 of the 12-step property sale process
+This page contains a detailed description of Step 4 of the 10-step property purchase process

 The pre-contract enquiry stage is a series of communications back and forth between the two sets of solicitors.
 Each conveyance is different and therefore it is impossible to estimate the length of time it can take to fully raise and answer all pre-contract enquiries.

 Both sets of solicitors ask and answer pre-contract enquiries, but the nature of these enquires means that its common for the Land Registry, the Revenue Commissioners, the local authorities, lending institutions, and other parties may need to be contacted to provide information about the property.

 Some of the pre-contract enquiries made can sometimes only be answered by the property owners themselves.
 It is therefore important that all information pertaining to the property has been answered as fully as possible as early in the process as possible or as soon as your solicitor requests it.

 Raising pre-contract enquiries is an attempt to streamline the conveyancing process, but it is therefore important that buyers are made aware that there are limits to the remit and responsibility of the conveyancer for such matters.
 This places an onus on any buyer to ensure that they have properly inspected the property and obtained a professional survey.
 Solicitor firms will undoubtedly remind a buyer of the old adage of ‘caveat emptor’ (buyer beware).

 At their core, enquiries are simply questions raised as to the nature of the property itself or on the title, rights and obligations that come with the land.
 The purpose of enquiries is to ensure that a buyer has a full picture of the property they intend to purchase and highlight any defects or issues that may arise either during ownership or on a future re-sale